-Drew's professional memberships include the National Association of Criminal Defense Lawyers where he is on the Board of Directors and the American Board of Criminal Lawyers where he is on the Board of Governors.
+Drew's professional memberships include the National Association of Criminal Defense Lawyers where he was recently elected Secretary and is on the Board of Directors and the American Board of Criminal Lawyers where he is on the Board of Governors.
 Drew also serves on the Board of Advisors for the prestigious National Clearing House on Science and Technology of Law.
 He has been named as one of Georgia's Legal Elite in Georgia Trend Magazine, Georgia "Super Lawyer" by Atlanta Magazine, and the Atlanta Journal Constitution's Top Lawyers in Georgia.
 He recently received the NAACP's Civil and Human Right's Award.

 Education J.D., Emory Law School, 1984